mcclure/lisp0-experiment/doc/language.md

 	print y

 This will print the string "z", because the second line sets the variable whose name is stored in the variable x.
 If you find this confusing, then simply remember that the first argument to `set` should always begin with a `'`.
-¹² And builtins.
-But let's *pretend* those are functions.
-As far as you know, they're functions.
+¹² And builtins, but those act like functions in every way except they aren't accepted by `fn-unpack`.

 ## Functions